sethrobles/personal-site/content/blogs/mites-physics-ta.md

 # Teaching Physics at MITES

-This summer I had the chance to serve as a **Physics TA for MITES**, MIT’s program for talented high school students from underrepresented backgrounds.
-It was a whirlwind of problem sets, whiteboard scribbles, late-night grading, and (most importantly) the kind of questions that make you pause, smile, and think: *“Wow, they really get it.”*
+This summer I had the chance to serve as a residential **Physics TA for MITES**, MIT’s program for rising high school seniors from underrepresented backgrounds.
+The program lasted 6 weeks and presented an opportunity to grow as a teacher and mentor.

+My coworker, Jan, and I led a group of 13 students for the summer as residential advisors, acting as mentors outside of our teaching duties.
+Together, we planned Boston outings, gropu activities, and organized check-ins with students throughout the summer.

 ## What Stood Out

 There were a few moments that made the experience unforgettable:

-- **The Energy in the Room**: Even at 9 a.m., students were firing off questions about electromagnetism or projectile motion like it was a sport.
-Their curiosity set the tone.
+- **Classrooms**: Recitations and lectures were moments of learning.
+Whether it was early or late, you could see the effort students put into understanding
-- **Teaching Clicks**: Watching a student go from “this equation is nonsense” to “oh, that’s just conservation of momentum” was addicting.
+- **Teaching Clicks**: Watching a student go from “this equation is nonsense” to “oh yeah, that's parabolic motion"
 - **Peer Connection**: A lot of my role was being the bridge between professor and student—someone approachable who could say, “yeah, I also thought that was confusing at first.”

-## Favorite Teaching Moment

-One of my favorite parts was running through a demo on circuits.
-I brought in a breadboard and a few LEDs, and suddenly the abstract rules about current and resistance weren’t just symbols on a page—they were glowing lights in front of them.
-That’s when you realize *why* teaching matters: concepts become real.

 ## What I Learned